nus-cs2103/website-base/admin/tp-tasks-fragment.md

    <pic eager src="images/catcherLogin.png"></pic>
 1. In the next screen, login to CATcher using your GitHub account.<br>
    If the app asks for public repo access permissions, grant it (just go with the default settings).
-1. **Let CATcher create a repo named `alpha`** in your GitHub account, when it asks for permission.
+1. **Let CATcher create a repo named `catcher-smoke-test`** in your GitHub account, when it asks for permission.
 That repo will be used to hold the bug reports you will create in this testing session.
 1. **Use the app (not the GitHub Web interface) to create 1-2 <tooltip content="i.e., bug reports containing some random content">dummy bug reports</tooltip>**.
 The steps are similar to how you would enter bug reports in the GitHub issue tracker.
 Include at least one screenshot in one of those bug reports.<br>
    {{ icon_tip }} you can ==copy-paste screenshots== into the bug description.<br>
    {{ icon_tip }} You can use Markdown syntax in the bug descriptions.<br>